kubernetes-retired/heapster/docs/coreos.md

 **Step 2: Start InfluxDB**

-You can use a fleet file like this named heapster_influxdb.service:
+You can use a fleet file like this named `heapster_influxdb.service`:

 ```ini
 [Unit]